 Is Beet Pulp Good for My Horse?

 Some believe that beet pulp is really just a filler.
-However, it is a very digestible feed and great for horses that have insulin problems like Cushings, horses that have dental problems like missing teeth, or are otherwise "hard keepers."
+However, it is a very digestible feed and great for horses that have insulin problems such as Cushing's, horses that have dental problems like missing teeth, or are otherwise "hard keepers."

 04 of 04